 - UC only affects the colon.
 Crohn’s disease can affect any part of your gastrointestinal tract, from your mouth to your anus.

-- UC only affects the innermost layer of tissue in your colon.
-Crohn’s disease can affect all layers of your intestinal tissue.
+- UC only affects the outermost layer of tissue lining your colon, the mucosa.
+Crohn’s disease can affect all layers of your intestinal tissue from superficial to deep.

-UC is just one type of colitis.
+UC is just one type of colon inflammation, known as colitis.
 Several other types of colitis exist.
-Not all forms of colitis cause intestinal inflammation and damage in the same way as UC.
+Not all forms of colitis cause the same type of intestinal inflammation and damage as UC.

 Several types of medications are available to treat Crohn’s.
 First-line treatments include anti-inflammatory drugs.
 More advanced options include biologics, which use the body’s immune system to treat the disease.

-Which medicine you need and which treatment your doctor may combine it with depends on your symptoms, your disease history, and the severity of your condition.
+Which medications you need and which your doctor may combine depends on your symptoms, your disease history, the severity of your condition, and how you respond to treatment.

 The two main types of anti-inflammatory drugs doctors use to treat Crohn’s are oral 5-aminosalicylates and corticosteroids.
 Anti-inflammatory drugs are often the first drugs people take for Crohn’s disease treatment.
-People taking these drugs usually have mild symptoms with infrequent disease flares.
+People typically take these drugs when they have mild symptoms with infrequent disease flares.

 An overactive immune system causes the inflammation that leads to the symptoms of Crohn’s disease.
-Immunomodulators may reduce the inflammatory response and weaken your immune system’s reaction.
+Immunomodulators may reduce the inflammatory response and limit your immune system’s reaction.

 If you have severe Crohn’s, your doctor may try a number of biologic therapies to treat the inflammation and complications that can occur from the disease.
-Biologic therapies can stop the growth of specific proteins that may trigger inflammation.
+Biologic therapies can block specific proteins that may trigger inflammation.

 No single test result can allow your doctor to diagnose Crohn’s disease.
 Your doctor will begin by eliminating any other possible causes of your symptoms.
 Making a Crohn’s disease diagnosis is a process of elimination.